 - For spay/neuter service for owned, companion cats, please check out our PALS (Prevent Another Litter Subsidy) program or contact your local veterinarian.

-- Cats must be located within 2 hours outside the City of Edmonton municipal limits.
+- Cats must be located within 200 km (2 hours) outside the City of Edmonton municipal limits.

 - For feral cats inside the city of Edmonton, call 3-1-1 or visit their website here.

-- The cat MUST be brought to TNR appointments in a humane trap.
+- The cat MUST be brought to TNR appointments in a humane trap (no kennels or skunk traps).

 - For information on humane traps, please see the FAQ below.